jamesbescos/lafc-dev-test/README.md

 - In the query for question 4, I used 'season_name' and 'minor_category' to identify mls regular season games for 2022, but I am not confident it is an accurate way to do so.

 ## TODO
-Since the database was not a core part of this assignment, I took some shortcuts in designing it that I would spend more time in designing:
+Since the database was not a core part of this assignment, I took shortcuts in designing it along with some of the decisions I made for the frontend.
+If I had more time, below are somethings I would like to develope further:

-- Improve data ingestion process (better cleaning, anomolie detection, ect) since I needed to make some concessions to what data types were used.
+- Improve data ingestion process (better cleaning, anomolie detection, ect.)
 - Further normalize database (eg. section_name exists multiple tables, ect.)
 - Create useful indexes (at this scale it is not particularly necessary)
 - Spend more time identifying suitable data types and add missing constraints
+- Better formatting of responses in Jupyter Notebook
+- Improved styling, structure and content of home page